Tokyo Guide: Nagatacho

 Nagatacho and environs has several quality hotels.

-The top of the range Hotel New Otani (in nearby Kioicho), the Akasaka Excel Hotel Tokyu, the 91-room Hotel Sunroute Akasaka, the Akasaka Granville Hotel, the Toshi Center Hotel (in nearby Hirakawacho), Le Port Kojimachi (also in Hirakawacho), the APA Villa Hotel and the venerable Capitol Tokyu Hotel, the flagship hotel of the Tokyu hotel chain.
+The top of the range Hotel New Otani Tokyo the Main (in nearby Kioicho), the Akasaka Excel Hotel Tokyu, the 91-room Hotel Sunroute Akasaka, the Akasaka Granville Hotel, the Toshi Center Hotel (in nearby Hirakawacho), Le Port Kojimachi (also in Hirakawacho), the APA Villa Hotel and the venerable Capitol Tokyu Hotel, the flagship hotel of the Tokyu hotel chain.

 Getting to Nagatacho